OpenGlobe/myamerica-devsummit/README.md

 myAmerica Developer Summit - 2015
 =======

 This is the home page of the [myAmerica Developer Summit 2015](http://openglobe.github.io/myamerica-devsummit/)!

+A public repo of all of submitted projects can be found [here] (https://github.com/myAmericaDevSummit2015)!

 The organization of this tree is as follows: